gsekeres/cornell_theory_reading_group_RL/README.md

 ### Chapter 5

 Python code for Monte Carlo examples (blackjack), with slides explaining the code and environment.
-Python code from [Shangtong Zhang](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction), slides written by [Ruqing](https://ruqing-xu.github.io/) and Yurou.
+Python code from [Shangtong Zhang](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) and extended by [Ruqing](https://github.com/ruqing-xu) and Yurou.
+Slides written by [Ruqing](https://ruqing-xu.github.io/) and Yurou.
 Julia code extending the Python code written by [Gabe](https://gabesekeres.com/).